spencerkee/dag_todo/README.md

 I want to have a signal that's tied with my object.
 I want to put it on the object itself, but then if I destroy and recreate it I run into issues.
 Can I just not do that?
 Let me try.

+Also should maybe split changes into ones that require a transitive reduction and those that don't.
+E.g. changing the label shouldn't require it.

 ### 2024-07-29
 Instead of hashing nodes I can use a UUID and have a comma delimiter or something.